Caring for an autistic child

 What causes autism?

-Paracetamol durng pregnancy
+Paracetamol during pregnancy

 Childhood vaccinations and autism

+There is no link between childhood vaccinations and autism.
 Vaccines given in early childhood do not cause autism.
-Reliable scientific research has found no connection between the two.
-Claims suggesting a link have been thoroughly investigated and disproven.
-Vaccinations in Australia are safe and play a vital role in protecting children, and the wider community, from serious infectious diseases.
+Reliable scientific research has found no connection between childhood vaccinations and autism.
+Claims suggesting a link have been carefully investigated and disproven.
+Vaccinations in Australia are safe and play an essential role in protecting children and the wider community from serious infectious diseases.

 What should I do if I notice signs of autism in my child?

-- paediatrician (children’s doctor)
+- paediatricians (children's doctor)

-- psychologist
+- psychologists

-- speech pathologist
+- speech pathologists

-Getting an early diagnosis can help you to get:
+An early assessment can help you access:

 - advice

-- early interventions — treatment programs
+- early supports and programs

 - family support